 ‘Value.
 Opportunity.
 Return on investment.
 Advantage.
 You.’

 They’re going to be confused and bored.
 The customer is probably going to think you’re a bit of a tosser as well.
-It can be really easy to fall down the rabbit hole of copywriter style ‘sales speak’, but it’s not what’s going to get you sales.
+It can be really easy to fall down the rabbit hole of ‘sales speak’, but it’s not what’s going to get you sales.

 Use relatable language and be colloquial.
 Talk to your customers as if they’re your mates and you’ve had one too many pints down at the pub.
 Yes, you will lose some customers, but they’re the wrong kind of customers.
 Your friendly copy will attract the right ones who want to engage with your brand.